society sets it's own standard for female beauty. For western Europe

 In August 2019 it needed only a brief review of

 (left) from Norway.
-However some online research is required to reveal
+However it required very little online research to reveal

-slightly younger she prominently featured on social media, and in
+that she had prevously prominently featured on social media, and in

 several Norwegian TV programmes, as a teenage transgender boy-to-girl.